Debunking the Myths Of Brazilian Waxes

-- Ask your doctor if it is safe to wax if you are pregnant.
+- If you are pregnant, ask your doctor if it is safe to wax.

-- Grow hair at least ¼ inch, (about a rice grain in length) Hair exceeding ½ inch may require trimming prior to your appointment.
+- Grow hair at least ¼ inch (about the length of a grain of rice).
+Hair exceeding ½ inch may require trimming prior to your appointment.

 - Complete removal of unwanted hair.

-- Over time hair will become lighter, finer, and sparser.
+- Over time, the hair will become lighter, finer, and more sparse.

-- Pain will lessen with each regular waxing appointment.
+- The pain will lessen with each regular waxing appointment.

-Histamine reactions - temporary red itchy bumps are common after body waxing.
-Using Finipil post wax on the affected area can relieve bumps, redness, and itching.
-(You can purchase Finipil at the salon)
+- Histamine reactions - Temporary red, itchy bumps are common after body waxing.
+Using Finipil on the affected area after your wax helps to relieve bumps, redness, and itching.
+(You can purchase Finipil at K Bella)

-Ingrown hairs - it is important to remember that after waxing your follicles are completely empty and skin grows easier over empty follicles than follicles than contain even very short hair like they would after shaving.
-Regular gentle exfoliation and use of Finipil keeps skin soft and prevent it from locking new hair down beneath the surface of the skin.
+- Ingrown hairs - It is important to remember that after waxing, your follicles are completely empty and skin grows easier over empty follicles.
+Regular, gentle exfoliation and use of Finipil keeps skin soft and prevents it from locking new hair beneath the surface of the skin.

-Pain - taking Motrin prior to waxing can ease pain during and after; pain will lessen with each regular waxing service as the hair follicles become weaker.
+- Pain - Taking Motrin prior to waxing can ease pain during and after.
+However, the pain will lessen with each regular waxing service as the hair follicles become weaker.
 For nervous first-timers, starting with a bikini wax is a good way to ease into a full Brazilian.

-Awkwardness - please keep in mind this is my job, I do this every day and will do all I can to make you feel comfortable!
+- Awkwardness - Please keep in mind this is my job and I do this every day.
+I will do all I can to make you feel relaxed and comfortable!

-Hair grows back darker and thicker - MYTH!
+- Hair grows back darker and thicker - MYTH ALERT!
 When waxing, the hair is completely removed from the follicle!
-Over time this will weaken the follicle and cause slower hair growth.
+Over time, this will weaken the follicle and cause slower hair growth.

-- The infection was already present but was not noticed until after the wax was performed; and/or
+- The infection was already present but was not noticed until after the wax was performed.

 - The skin was broken during the wax, probably due to thin skin from UV exposure or excessive exfoliation.
-Using Finipil (antibacterial post waxing lotion) keeps broken skin free of bacteria; and/or
+Using Finipil (antibacterial post-waxing lotion) keeps broken skin free of bacteria.

-- The technician was irresponsible i.e. did not wear gloves while performing the service, used contaminated applicators, or used contaminated wax.
-(This is why it is extremely important to be sure you are visiting a responsible technician, who uses antimicrobial wax and sanitary applicators.)
+- The technician was irresponsible.
+For example, did not wear gloves while performing the service, used contaminated applicators, or used contaminated wax.
+(This is why it is extremely important to be sure you are visiting a responsible technician who uses antimicrobial wax and sanitary applicators.)

 Please keep in mind that your waxing technician is only involved in your waxing experience for a short amount of time.
-It is your responsibility to properly prepare your skin; pre-wax, and to care for your skin; post-wax.
+It is your responsibility to properly prepare your skin before waxing and to care for your skin after waxing.